-Use this page to access projection results by occupation.
-Users can access projection results for the total number of job openings in the occupation and the number of openings attributable to expansion demand (employment growth) and to replacement demand (mostly retirements).
-On the supply side, users can access projection results for the total number of people seeking work in the occupation, and for the number of seekers coming from the school system or from immigration (the main sources of new labour market entrants).
+Users can access projection results for the total number of job openings by occupation, including those attributable to expansion demand (employment growth) or replacement demand (mostly retirements).
+On the supply side, users can access projection results for the total number of people seeking work in the occupation, including job seekers coming from the school system or immigration (the main sources of new labour market entrants).

 - Employment Projections

 - Retirement Rate Projections

 - Total Job Openings Projections

 Projections of Job Seekers

 - Projections of Other Job Seekers (occupational mobility, net re-entries, working students, etc.)

 Files Structure and Definition

 Sources: Employment and Social Development Canada - COPS 2022 Projections; and Statistics Canada - unpublished data, Labour Force Survey.